Local heritage assets

-Many settlements within Newark and Sherwood have a historic core that can easily be identified, usually due to the presence of early structures such as medieval churches, manor houses or industrial sites (mills for example).
+Many settlements within Newark and Sherwood have a historic core that can easily be identified.
+This is apparent through the presence of early structures such as medieval churches, manor houses or industrial sites such as mills.

-Often these settlements contain tightly bound road patterns around the centre that survive to this date.
-Whilst there are many examples of local character areas with medieval origins, there might also be other local character areas with significance as post-medieval planned settlements such as estate or colliery villages.
+Often these settlements contain tightly bound road patterns around the centre that still survive today.
+There are many examples of local character areas with medieval origins and there may be other local character areas with significance as post-medieval planned settlements such as estate or colliery villages.

 The legibility and integrity of these areas is an important factor in determining whether these areas have special local character.

-Such structures are present in most settlements and are constructed in a variety of different designs and materials for a variety of purposes.
-Other than those given statutory protection (either listed or within the setting of listed buildings), a large number of non-designated commemorative structures contribute significantly to the character and history of an area.
+You’ll find such memorials in most communities.
+They’re constructed in a variety of different designs and materials and for a variety of purposes.
+Some are given statutory protection through listing or being set close to listed buildings, but a large number of non-designated commemorative structures contribute significantly to the character and history of the area.

-Initially, these structures can be viewed as representations of the artistic styles and social values of the time.
-In addition to this however, they can provide a physical link to the past and often provide a valuable insight as to the importance or status of the person/people commemorated.
+These structures can be viewed as representations of the artistic styles and social values of the time.
+They also provide a physical link to the past, and often provide valuable insight as to the importance or status of the person or people commemorated.